Best Smart Litter Boxes: Self Cleaning Picks for 2025

 Tested by Jake the Savannah

 Smart litter boxes reduce scooping and add useful data like visit counts and drawer status.
 The best models also limit ammonia smell, reduce tracking, and help you notice changes in bathroom habits earlier.
 Pairing a self cleaning box with a smart water fountain and a smart feeder creates a routine that stays on time even when your schedule does not.
-For litter basics and behavior context the Humane Society and the ASPCA offer fundamentals that match what we test in the lab.
+For litter basics and behavior context, see the Humane Society and ASPCA.
+We also reference manufacturer documentation directly in this guide for specs and maintenance tips.

 Top 5 Smart Litter Boxes Compared